Tremont Temple

-The Tremont Temple on 88 Tremont Street is a Baptist church in Boston, affiliated with the American Baptist Churches, USA.
-The existing multi-storey, Renaissance Revival structure was designed by architect Clarence Blackall of Boston, and opened in May 1896.
-It replaced a much smaller, 1827 structure that had repeatedly suffered damage by fires.
+The Tremont Temple on 88 Tremont Street is a Baptist church in Boston, Massachusetts, affiliated with the American Baptist Churches, USA and the Southern Baptist Convention.
+An elder-led congregation, Jaime E. Owens is the current Senior Pastor since 2017.

+The existing multi-storey, Renaissance Revival structure was designed by Boston architect Clarence Blackall, and opened in May 1896.
+It replaced a much smaller 1827 structure which had repeatedly suffered damage by fires.

 The new facility was designed with a large auditorium, ground-floor retail shops, and upper-story offices, all of which could be leased commercially so that the congregation could welcome all worshippers for free.

-The building is currently under study for landmark status by the Boston Landmarks Commission.
+In January 2023, the building exterior was declared a historic landmark by the Boston Landmarks Commission.

 History

 On 28 December 1843, the Free Church Baptists bought the Tremont Theatre, built in 1827 in Greek Revival style.
 They renamed it the Tremont Temple and adapted it for use for religious worship.
 They did not charge for attending their church and had a racially integrated congregation.